Oracle Java Case Study

 Phase 4: Negotiation and Audit Closure — Zero Cost Resolution

-1. Formal Response Preparation:
+Formal Response Preparation

 The advisory team compiled a comprehensive audit response document addressing Oracle's findings across four dimensions: data corrections (265 overcounted systems), remediation evidence (85% reduction in Oracle Java installations), entitlement mapping (32 servers covered by existing Oracle product licences), and a clear statement of World Kinect's current compliant position.
 The response was supported by detailed appendices: CMDB records, network discovery reports, Java version analysis, OpenJDK migration records, and Oracle ordering document reconciliation.

-2. Managing Oracle's Response:
+Managing Oracle's Response

+Oracle's LMS team initially pushed back on several elements.
 The advisory team managed each challenge methodically:

 Data corrections: Provided server decommission records with dates, CMDB deletion timestamps, and network scan evidence showing systems offline.
 Oracle could not dispute documented infrastructure facts.

 Migration completeness: Provided endpoint management reports showing Oracle JRE/JDK uninstalled and OpenJDK installed, with timestamps and system confirmation.
-Offered Oracle access to verify on a sample basis if needed.

 Final Audit OutcomeResult